 One of the best things about travel is trying the food wherever you go, and in Germany each city has its specialty.
 As you might expect, a fair amount is sausage — there are so many different types!
-If you’re heading to Germany, this quick guide to what to eat in several German cities will help you find the right snack for your location.
+This quick guide to the best food cities in Germany will help you find the right German street food snack for your location.

 Germany is known for sausages, but not all are created equal.
 Munich’s speciality is the weisswurst, or white sausage, which you’ll find for sale in grills and restaurants all over the city — or you can buy your own at a supermarket and cook them yourself.